limpyd/redis-limpyd-jobs/README.md

 When the callback (or the `execute` method) is terminated by raising an exception, the `job_error` method is called, with the job and the queue in which it was found, and the raised exception and, if `save_tracebacks` is `True`, the traceback.

 This method updates the `end` and `status` fields of the job, moves the job into the `error` list of the queue, adds a new error object (if `save_errors` is `True`), then log the message returned by `job_error_message`.
-If the `requeue_times` allows it, the job is requeued in the same queue with the same priority.
+If the `requeue_times` allows it, the job is requeued in the same queue with its priority lowered by 1 (defined by `requeue_priority_delta`, default to -1).

 ##### `job_error_message`